scrummish/Space-Invaders-2018/README.md

 technologies.
 Now they travel the galaxy looking to conquer and control new
 worlds.
 It's up to you to stop them!

+## How To Play

+The player can move from left to right using directional pad and fire using the spacebar

+Objective: Defeat the level one invasion without letting a certain amount of enemies get passed you, protect your ship!

 ## Getting Started

 Game is hosted on github at https://scrummish.github.io/Video-Game-Project-One/